Academy of Martial Arts (Mississauga)

 Cruisers Sports for the Physically Disabled

 A non-profit charitable organization that provides sports and recreational opportunities to people with physical disabilities.
-Sports include: sledge sockey, track & field, wheelchair basketball, boccia, multi-sport.
+Sports include: sledge hockey, track & field, wheelchair basketball, boccia, multi-sport.

 Dash Sports (Oakville)

-Multi-sport program for children ages 3-7 which introduces children to 8 different sports.
+Multi-sport program for children ages 2-11 which introduces children to 8 different sports.
 Children learn basic skills and develop coordination, confidence, and sportsmanship.
+Focus is on making sports fun and developing a love of sport.

 Karate for Change (Multiple locations)